 Many children in foster care have special needs.
 However, your adoption agency or your state’s social services department will help you determine what type of child would be the best fit for your family.
 When the Searles began working with their adoption agency, they were given a checklist that would enable them to decide what would or wouldn’t be a good fit for their family.
-They were given an opportunity to identify the kind of special needs their family could handle.
-She says, “They try to work with you that so that you’re not placed in a bad situation– or putting your kids in a bad situation.”
+They were allowed to identify the kind of special needs their family could handle.
+She says, “They try to work with you that so that you’re not placed in a bad situation–or putting your kids in a bad situation.”

 4. It can be heart-breaking.

 It may also be difficult if you aren’t working towards adoption and your child is ultimately placed in a different home or back with his or her original family.
 In an article on Yahoo Voices, Kristin Whiting remembers, “When my first foster placement left our home, I was devastated.”
-It can be hard to grow attached to a child– and building attachment is an important part of providing good foster care– and then lose them.
+It can be hard to grow attached to a child–and building attachment is an important part of providing good foster care–and then lose them.
 However, having a child move on doesn’t mean you will lose contact with them.
-For example, even ten years after their foster child was moved to a different home, the Liana Smith and her family still keeps in contact with him.
+For example, even ten years after their foster child was moved to a different home, Liana Smith and her family still keep in contact with him.

 5. It will impact your family.

 Adding a new child to a family–through birth, adoption, or foster care–will make a splash in any family, no matter what.
 The impact of the change will vary depending on the family and the foster child.
 Smith remembers that fostering a child impacted her family “greatly,” though not necessarily in a bad way.

 “There were lots of good things about it because my kids were always concentrated on each other in the teasing, annoying way, so throwing a third one in there was good for that.”